valera2042/Sample-size-calculation-for-bioequivalence-trials/README.md

 The calculation based on the large sample approximation should be avoided because this underpowers the study.

 # Ackowledgments
-Some parts of the sample size calculation functions are adapted from the Helmut Schutza article regarding the comparison of the sample size calculation using different approaches: large sample approximation, central t approzimation and noncentral t approximation Please check this article [here] (https://bebac.at/articles/Sample-Size-Estimation-for-Equivalence-Studies-in-a-Parallel-Design.phtml)
+Some parts of the sample size calculation functions are adapted from the Helmut Schutz article regarding the comparison of the sample size calculation using different approaches: large sample approximation, central t approzimation and noncentral t approximation Please check this article [here] (https://bebac.at/articles/Sample-Size-Estimation-for-Equivalence-Studies-in-a-Parallel-Design.phtml)